muthoff/ComplexFold/README.md

 5. `extreme`: `-r 20 -l 0.33 -x 30 -p full_dbs`

 ### Keep results with a good score in a certain region
-I have got an a/b globular prediction which had always 10-15 amino acids unstructured while the entire protein was around 70 amino acids long.
-I was afraid this bad region allows the other parts to be very good, while itself might even be physically impossible.
+Once, I have got an a/b globular prediction which had always 10-15 amino acids unstructured.
+The entire protein was only 70 amino acids short.
+I was afraid this bad region allowed the other parts to be very good, while itself might even be physically impossible.
 Hence such a predictions might only be a local minimum and may prevent proper folding/prediction.

 `-i <focus_region>` where the start and end position (x-y) is given, lets CompexFold only keep the models with the best pLDDT in that region.
-This has to be combined with `-x <num_seeds>`.
+This has to be combined with larger `-x <num_seeds>`.

-I was abel to get very different prediction sampling 50+ seed, including a b-barrel (good average pLDTT and good score at any position), further b-sheet only fold (bad average pLDDT) and further a/b globular fold which look similat as the initial one but were differentlya arranged.
+I was abel to get very different predictions while sampling 50+ seeds.
+This included a b-barrel (good average pLDTT and good score at any position), further b-sheet-only-fold (bad average pLDDT) and more a/b globular-folds which looked similar as the initial one but were differently arranged.

 Eventually, the initial predction was confirmed to be true by crystallisation, though.

 ### AlphaFold output
-The outputs will be in a subfolder of `output_dir`.
-They include the computed MSAs, unrelaxed structures, relaxed structures, raw model outputs, some prediction metadata and a comprehensive report of given argument, scores and timings.
+The outputs will be in a subfolder of `output_dir` named like the input FASTA file.
+It includes the computed MSAs, unrelaxed structures, relaxed structures, raw model outputs, some prediction metadata and a comprehensive report of given arguments, scores and timings.
 The `output_dir` directory will have the following structure:

 ```
 <target_name>/
     msas/
-        {protein description}_bfd_uniclust_hits.a3m
+        {heteromer description}_bfd_uniclust_hits.a3m
-        {protein description}_mgnify_hits.sto
+        {heteromer description}_mgnify_hits.sto
-        {protein description}_uniref90_hits.sto
+        {heteromer description}_uniref90_hits.sto
-        {protein description}_pdb70_hits.hhr
+        {heteromer description}_pdb70_hits.hhr
     heteromers/
-        {protein description}.fa
+        {heteromer description}.fa
     parsed_results.pkl
     unrelaxed_model_{1,2,3,4,5}{,_ptm}-sx.pdb
     relaxed_model_{1,2,3,4,5}{,_ptm}-sx.pdb